Sleeping with Sirens: Complete Collapse (2021–2023)

-Let's Cheers To This Anniversary Tour, Audiotree EP, and I Can't Hear You Tour (2024–present)
+Touring, Audiotree EP, and An Ending in Itself (2024–present)

 On March 26, 2024, the band announced an anniversary tour in support of their second studio album, Let's Cheers To This, with Holding Absence and Teenage Joans providing support.
 The American leg of the tour concluded with the band performing at When We Were Young on October 19 and 20.

-In August 2024, Kellin Quinn revealed that the band was recording new music via his Instagram account.

 On October 23, 2024, the band collaborated with Audiotree to release Sleeping With Sirens on Audiotree Live, an EP featuring live performances of five of the band's songs.

 On December 3, 2024, Pierce the Veil announced their "I Can't Hear You" tour, with Sleeping With Sirens announced as direct support for the North American leg.
 In December 2024, the band embarked on a short three-show run in Australia.

-In January 2025, Kellin Quinn launched a solo project entitled Haunted Mouths with an album, A Collection of Greetings, due in February of the same year.
+On February 14, 2025, Kellin Quinn launched a solo project entitled Haunted Mouths with an album, A Collection of Greetings.

+In 2026, the band has been confirmed to be making an appearance at multiple festivals, such as Welcome to Rockville, Inkcarceration Festival, Louder Than Life, Aftershock Festival, and Warped Tour.

+On March 17, 2026, the band announced a single titled "An Ending in Itself".
+The song was released on March 19, 2026, along with a music video.
+It is their first release after returning to Rise Records.

+On April 24, 2026, the band released a new single titled "Forever/Always", along with a music video.
+On the same date, the album An Ending in Itself was announced, set to release on June 12, 2026.
+The album's third single, "Paralyzed", was released on May 22, 2026, along with a visualizer.
+The fourth single, "House of Matches", was released simultaneously with the album on June 12, 2026, along with a music video.
+To support this release, the band will tour North America in October-November 2026.

 Musical style

-The band's music has been described as post-hardcore, pop rock, pop punk, alternative rock, metalcore, emo, pop, screamo, and post-emo.
+The band's music has been described as post-hardcore, pop-punk, alternative rock, emo, metalcore, pop screamo, pop, pop rock, screamo, and post-emo.
 (Note: *Post-hardcore: